 The Faculty of Business and Economics

 The Faculty of Business and Economics at the University of Basel is the second youngest of the seven faculties at Basel, having been established in 1995.
-At the faculty’s founding, however, the discipline of economics could look back on almost 150 years of history Basel.
+At the faculty’s founding, however, the discipline of economics could look back on almost 150 years of history in Basel.

 Becoming an independent faculty in recent years has led to a rapid expansion of course offerings and a significantly reshaped profile.
-The faculty in Basel is characterized by the aim to integrate the two disciplines of economics and business administration in both research and teaching.
+The faculty in Basel is characterized by the aim of integrating the two disciplines of economics and business administration in both research and teaching.
 Since moving into the Jacob Burckhardt Haus at the beginning of 2009, all departments of the faculty have been united under one roof for the first time.

 Economics as the beginning of a history spanning 150 years